ymcui/cmrc2018/README.md

 ### News
+**2019/8/14 Our dataset is accepted as a short paper by EMNLP-IJCNLP 2019!**

 2019/3/29 We provide SQuAD-style CMRC 2018 datasets, which is exactly the same with the format for SQuAD, see [CodaLab link](https://worksheets.codalab.org/worksheets/0x92a80d2fab4b4f79a2b4064f7ddca9ce)

 2018/12/7 Open Challenge has been announced.